Linux console: Linux framebuffer console

 The Linux framebuffer (fbdev) is a graphic hardware-independent abstraction layer, which was originally implemented to allow the Linux kernel to emulate a text console on systems such as the Apple Macintosh that do not have a text-mode display.
 Now it offers a kernel space text mode emulation on any platform.
 Its advantage over (currently unmaintained) SVGATextMode is a reliance and better hardware compatibility.
 It also permits to overcome all technical restrictions of VGA text modes.

 A Linux framebuffer console differs from a VGA one only in ways of drawing characters.
 The processing of keyboard events and virtual consoles’ support are exactly the same.

 Linux serial port console

-Linux serial console is a console implementation via serial port, enabled by option CONFIG_SERIAL_CONSOLE in the kernel configuration.
-It may be used in some embedded systems, and on servers, where a direct interaction with operator is not expected.
-The serial console allows the same mode of access for the system, but usually at a slower speed due to the small bandwidth of RS-232.
+The Linux serial console is a console implementation via serial port, enabled by the CONFIG_SERIAL_CONSOLE option in the kernel configuration.
+It may be used in some embedded systems, and on servers, where direct interaction with an operator is not expected.
+The serial console allows the same access to the system as framebuffer mode, but usually at a slower speed due to the limited bandwidth of the RS-232 interface.
 A serial console is often used during development of software for embedded systems, and is sometimes left accessible via a debug port.